stefward23/WebDevelopmentInfo/Tools/Resouces.md

 Cyberchef (The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis.)

+###### The Malware Behavior Catalog (MBC) is a catalog of malware objectives and behaviors, created to support malware analysis-oriented use cases.
 https://github.com/MBCProject/mbc-markdown

 Threat Intel site that provides information about IP addresses, domain names, etc.